6 Steps To Write A Concrete Poem In Few Minutes

 Learn how to write a concrete poem quickly.
 Follow these easy steps to mix art and poetry in minutes.

-In fact, you can create your own concrete poem quickly and easily.
+In fact, you can make your own concrete poem quickly and easily.

 According to a study published in the Journal of Creative Writing Studies, teachers report a 40% increase in student engagement and creativity when incorporating concrete poetry into the curriculum.